The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: Exact Spectral Simplicial Decomposition of Unrestricted Partitions

 \section{Exact Spectral Simplicial Decomposition of Unrestricted Partitions}

-Having established the exact $O(1)$ framework for $p_k(n)$, we now extend the Simplicial Spectral Decomposition to the unrestricted partition function $p(n)$.
-We aim to derive an exact, closed-form structural identity that evaluates $p(n)$ strictly as the geometric superposition of discrete Ehrhart volumes, definitively eliminating recursive bottlenecks. \begin{theorem}[Exact Spectral Simplicial Decomposition of $p(n)$] Let $p(n): \mathbb{N} \to \mathbb{N}$ be the unrestricted partition function.
+Having established the exact resolution framework for $p_k(n)$, we now extend the Simplicial Spectral Decomposition to the unrestricted partition function $p(n)$.
+We aim to derive an exact, closed-form structural identity that evaluates $p(n)$ strictly as the geometric superposition of discrete Ehrhart volumes.

+\begin{theorem}[Exact Spectral Simplicial Decomposition of $p(n)$] Let $p(n): \mathbb{N} \to \mathbb{N}$ be the unrestricted partition function.
 For any integer $n \ge 1$, $p(n)$ admits an exact geometric representation as a finite superposition of Ehrhart quasi-polynomial layers, defined as simplicial waves $\Phi_k(n)$:

 where each simplicial wave of order $k$ (for the root system $A_{k-1}$) is uniquely determined by the discrete convolution:

 \end{theorem}

 \begin{proof} The generating function for unrestricted partitions is defined by the Euler product $P(q) = \prod_{i=1}^\infty (1-q^i)^{-1}$.
 We rigorously partition this infinite-dimensional configuration space into mutually exclusive sub-manifolds characterized by exactly $k$ non-zero parts.
 This yields the exact layer decomposition: